-Culver (IN) Citizen 9 Aug 1944: 10.
+Culver (IN) Citizen 5 Apr 1944: 5.
 Webpage (newspapers.com).
 Private Mary Esther Kelly returned to Chicago Sunday afternoon after spending part of her furlough in the home of her sister, Mrs. Ruth Wheatley of the Leiters Ford vicinity.
 Private Kelly is a Crypto-Graphic Technician at Morrison Field, West Palm Beach, Florida.
 Last week Private Kelly was informed by the War Department that her son, 1st Lieut.
 [Forrest] L. Kelly, who was reported seriously wounded in France on June 30, has been missing ever since that date.
 Culver (IN) Citizen 17 Jan 1945: 7.
 Webpage (newspapers.com).

+Culver (IN) Citizen 9 Aug 1944: 10.
+Webpage (newspapers.com).

-Officer, Missing A Year, Now Declared Dead
+Officer, Missing A Year,

+Now Declared Dead

 PFC Mary Esther Kelly of West Palm Beach, Fla., former resident of Monterey, has been informed by the War Department that her son, 1st Lt.
 Forrest LeRoy Kelly, has been declared dead.
 Lt.
 Kelly was wounded and captured by the Germans at St. Lo, France, on June 30, 1944, while leading his platoon into action.
 No word of him has been received since.
 PFC Kelly is a sister of Mrs. William G. Wheatley of the Monterey vicinity.

 Pulaski County (IN) Democrat 12 Jul 1945: 1.

 Our Boys: A Community During World War II

 William "Bill" Charles Eugene Mayfield

 Bill was the son of a physician.